dskinnion/vscode-settings/README.md

 This is a work in progress!
 If you like to use VSCode for other languages (Python, etc.), let us know which extensions and settings you like -- we'll add them in to our instructions.
 If you have additional extensions, settings, or keybindings you'd like to share, please do so!

 You can contact me at dominic_skinnion@iq.harvard.edu.
 Thanks!

+[^1]: My personal opinion: RStudio also has Copilot integration now, so that is still a great alternative if you are just writing .R or .Rmd files.
+Some may even prefer it!
+I suggest taking a look at Matt Blackwell's instructions for [Getting Started with R, R Studio, Git, and GitHub](https://gov51.mattblackwell.org/assignments/00-r-intro/).